-During the sophomore year, students in good academic standing and who are approved by their academic department may elect to join the professional co-op program.
+Beginning in the sophomore year, students in good academic standing and who are approved by their academic department may elect to join the professional co-op program.

-- the integration of on-the-job learning into the student’s program of study.
+- the integration of on-the-job learning into the student’s program of study

 To ensure student readiness to successfully participate in co-op employment, all professional co-op students enroll in a graded, one-credit, full-semester Professional Development Seminar.